lukecampbell/ipython-notebooks/creating_wakari_environments.md

-Here's what Emilio did to create his environment.
+## Emilio's method to create an environment
 1. In Wakari, click the "Terminals" tab, then choose "Shell" from the left dropdown menu, and "np17py27-1.5" from the right dropdown menu.
 Then click the "+Tab" button to create a np17py27-1.5 Shell in a new tab.

 2. In this new terminal (should say "shell:np17py27-1.5:/user_home/<your username>" at the top), create a new conda environment with all the conda packages you need: